bricknerb/carbon-lang/docs/design/interoperability/README.md

 that supports advanced C++ features, from templates to class hierarchies.

-C++ APIs are imported into Carbon using an `import Cpp` directive, which makes C++ declarations available within a dedicated `Cpp` namespace in Carbon.
+C++ APIs are imported into Carbon using an `import Cpp` directive, which makes C++ declarations available within a dedicated `Cpp` package in Carbon.
 This prevents name collisions and makes the origin of symbols explicit.
-Carbon code can then call C++ functions, instantiate C++ classes, and use C++ types, while respecting C++'s semantics, including its complex overload resolution rules.
+Carbon code can then call C++ functions, instantiate C++ classes, and use C++ types, while respecting C++'s semantics, including its complex overload resolution rules and preserving the nominal distinctions between C++ types like `long` and `long long`, or `T*` and `T&`, which is critical for correct overload resolution and template instantiation.

 Similarly, Carbon APIs can be designed to be callable from C++.
-The interoperability layer is designed to be zero-cost, avoiding unnecessary allocations or copies when calling between the two languages This is achieved through a deep semantic co-design, where the Carbon compiler embeds a C++ compiler frontend (Clang) to understand and map C++ constructs with high fidelity.
-This includes preserving the nominal distinctions between C++ types like `long` and `long long`, or `T*` and `T&`, which is critical for correct overload resolution and template instantiation.
+The interoperability layer is designed to be zero-cost, avoiding unnecessary allocations or copies when calling between the two languages.

 ## C++ interoperability model: introduction and principles